net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 In these FAQ, `<KSP directory>` is the directory such that the KSP executable is found in `<KSP directory>/KSP.exe`.

+Note that Principia Cantor targets KSP 1.1.3.
+It will *not* work with later versions of KSP, including the current version.

 #Installing
 The binaries for Windows and Ubuntu x64 can be found [here](https://goo.gl/eZbr4e).